 But Buffalo took the retread route twice in the past seven years with Dick Jauron and Chan Gailey.
 Both choices were disasters.
 So the Bills deserve some credit for trying something different.

 Buffalo’s next step is to hire the best coordinators and assistant coaches available.
-Marrone has no NFL head-coaching experience, and that transition will go more smoothly with veteran assistants.
+Marrone has no head-coaching experience in the NFL, and that transition will go smoother with veteran assistants.

 The Bills have quality talent on both sides of the football.
 Buffalo tailback C.J.
 Spiller is one of the more dynamic players in the NFL and must be used properly in 2013.
 Buffalo’s next offensive coordinator must make Spiller the focal point.

 The Bills’ defense underachieved this past season but has talented players such as Mario Williams, Marcell Dareus, Kyle Williams and Stephon Gilmore.
-The Bills need a defensive coordinator who can maximize their talent.
+Buffalo needs a defensive coordinator who can maximize its talent.